marybokhan/marybokhan.github.io/content/pages/resume.md

 May 2022 - June 2023

-During my career break, I dedicated my time to upskilling and transitioning from a QA Engineer to an iOS Software Engineer.
-This period allowed me to focus on expanding my knowledge, refining my technical abilities, and gaining hands-on experience in iOS development.
+Dedicated my time to upskilling and transitioning from a QA Engineer to an iOS Software Engineer.

-Key activities during my career break included:
+⚙️ Key activities:

-📚 Completed various iOS development courses and workshops\
+- Completed various iOS development courses
-🚀 Developed personal projects to apply new skills and showcase my capabilities\
+- Developed personal projects to apply new skills
-💻 Regularly solving algorithm problems to sharpen my problem-solving abilities\
+- Regularly solving algorithm problems
+- Networking with industry professionals
-🧠 Staying up-to-date with the latest trends and best practices in mobile app development
+- Staying up-to-date with the latest trends and best practices in mobile app development
 <br/><br/>

 ### QA Engineer, Prisma Labs